cal-itp/data-analyses/portfolio/ahsc/README.md

 **Why isn't my agency listed in the dashboard?** Applicant agencies must meet the following conditions to use this (optional) annual ridership estimate tool:
 * Must provide GTFS Schedule data to Caltrans (Cal-ITP)
-* Must provide fixed-route bus service If you don't see your agency here but meet both of these requirements, please email hello@calitp.org.
+* Must provide fixed-route bus service If you don't see your agency in the dashboard but meet both of these requirements, please email hello@calitp.org.

 **How do I estimate future years of ridership?** This tool requires annual ridership increase estimates be tied to specific increases in service.
 For example, if your agency expects to add 1 additional trip on weekdays in year 1, and 1 additional trip on Saturday/Sunday in year f, please plug in the estimated additional trips for year f and report those numbers.
 If you have previously estimated future increases with different assumptions, please email hello@calitp.org with technical questions.